Hands-On Angle Activities

 So, how can we make learning about angles more engaging and hands-on for our students?
 Here are some ideas:

 • Protractor practice: Give students opportunities to practice measuring angles using protractors.
 You can use worksheets or create hands-on activities using construction paper and cardboard.
-Students could also use their protractors to measure different angles around the classroom.
+Students could also use their protractors to measure different angles around the classroom, including supplementary angles.

 • Angle art: Encourage students to create artwork using different types of angles.
-For example, they can make a robot using different angles or create a cityscape with buildings of different angles.
+For example, they can make a robot using different angles or create a cityscape with buildings of different angles, including acute angles.
 Have students create different angles using materials such as straws, pipe cleaners, or paper clips.
-Then, have them identify the type of angle they have created.
+Then, have them identify the type of angles created.
 This activity helps students visualize angles in different positions and orientations.

 • Digital tools: Use digital tools like Geogebra to visualise and explore angles.
 You can also use online games and quizzes to make learning about angles more fun.